 Course Entry Requirements for Criminology

-You will need at least a grade 4 in GCSE English Language.
+You will need at least 5 GCSE’s at grade 4 or above, one of which being a grade 4 in GCSE English Language.